nashville-software-school/FEWDD-milestones/3-modern-javascript-developer/learning-materials/MJ_GRUNT_SETUP.md

 Run the command `which grunt`.
 If you see the output `/usr/local/bin/grunt`, your instructor planned ahead and had you install it earlier.
 You're good to go.
 If not, you need to install the Grunt command line interface: `npm install -g grunt-cli`

-## Working with 3rd Party Libraries
+### Working with 3rd Party Libraries

-Up until now, we've simply been putting all of our files into one directory.
-You are about to start building much more complex applications, and this requires a bit more organization - not just at the code level, but also at the file system level.

-First, in every project directory, you are going to create a `lib` subdirectory.
+In every project directory, you are going to create a `lib` subdirectory.
 The purpose of this directory is to hold all third-party libraries that are needed for you application.

 To start using Grunt, you need a `Gruntfile.js` file.
 This will contain all of the task configuration needed to automate your workflow.